RoelofJvv/LeagueApp/README.md

 # LeagueApp
 Installation instructions :
-After downloading the files, open command prompt and set the location of the files "cd /d (file directory)".
-Example "cd /d C:\LeagueApp"
+After downloading the files, open command prompt and set the location of the files "cd (file directory)".
+Example "cd C:\LeagueApp"
 Execute "node server.cjs"
 Open any browser and go to "http://localhost:3000"
 The application should display.

-Once done, press shift + c and a message should display that the server has stopped running.
+Once done, press shift + c in the command prompt and a message should display that the server has stopped running.

 Test data usernames: